Find a Psychotherapist

 1684 Medina Road, Medina, Ohio 44256

 Kate Stewart is a Licensed Professional Clinical Counselor (LPCC) in Medina, Ohio and has been in practice for 8 years.
-They treat Social Anxiety, Life Transitions, Women's Issues.
+They treat Depression, Relationship(s) with Friends/Roommates, Burnout.

 Our passion is creating a safe space to treat adults, children, couples, and families with their mental health needs.